-Chemical MCL PHG (MCLG) Average Range MCL Violation?
-Typical Source of Contaminant Radiologicals Alpha Radiation (pCi/L) 15 (0) 3 3 No Erosion of Natural Deposits Uranium (pCi/L) 20 0.43 2 2 No Erosion of Natural Deposits Inorganic Chemicals Aluminum (ppm) 1 0.6 < 0.05 ND - 0.1 No Treatment Residue, Natural Deposits Arsenic (ppb) 10 0.004 3 ND - 10 No Decay of Natural and Man-Made Deposits Fluoride (ppm) 2 1 0.3 0.3 No Runoff or Leaching from Natural Deposits Nitrate (ppm as N) 10 10 0.5 ND - 1 No Fertilizers, Septic Tanks Secondary Standards Aluminum (ppb) 200 600 <50 ND - 130 No Treatment Residue, Natural Deposits Chloride (ppm) 500 n/a 12 10 - 13 No Runoff or Leaching from Natural Deposits Color (color units) 15 n/a 3 ND - 5 No Naturally-Occurring Organic Substances Odor (TON) 3 n/a 1 1 No Naturally-Occurring Organic Materials Specific Conductance (μmho) 1,600 n/a 415 400 - 430 No Ions in Water Sulfate (ppm) 500 n/a 26 19 - 33 No Runoff or Leaching from Natural Deposits Total Dissolved Solids (ppm) 1,000 n/a 225 210 - 240 No Runoff or Leaching from Natural Deposits Unregulated Contaminants Alkalinity, total (ppm CaCO3) Not Regulated n/a 175 170 - 180 n/a Runoff or Leaching from Natural Deposits Calcium (ppm) Not Regulated 46 46 - 47 n/a Runoff or Leaching from Natural Deposits Hardness, total (ppm CaCO3) Not Regulated 170 160 - 180 n/a Runoff or Leaching from Natural Deposits Hardness, total (grains/gal) Not Regulated 10 9 - 11 n/a Runoff or Leaching from Natural Deposits Magnesium (ppm) Not Regulated n/a 14 12 - 15 n/a Runoff or Leaching from Natural Deposits pH (pH units) Not Regulated n/a 7.9 7.7 - 8.1 n/a Acidity, Hydrogen Ions Potassium (ppm) Not Regulated 4 4 - 5 n/a Runoff or Leaching from Natural Deposits Sodium (ppm) Not Regulated n/a 16 15 - 17 n/a Runoff or Leaching from Natural Deposits Total Organic Carbon (ppm) TT n/a 3 2 - 3 n/a Various Natural and Man-Made Sources ppb = parts-per-billion; ppm = parts-per-million; ppt = parts-per-trillion; pct/L = picoCuries per liter; NTU = nephelometric turbidity units; ND = not detected; n/a = not applicable; NR = not required to be tested; < = average is less than the detection limit for reporting purposes; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal; PHG = California Public Health Goal; μmho/cm= micromho per centimeter; NL = Notification Level; TT = Treatment Technique \Contaminant is regulated by a secondary standard to maintain aesthetic qualities.
+Covina irrigating Company Chemical MCL PHG (MCLG) Average Range MCL Violation?
+Typical Source of Contaminant Radiologicals Alpha Radiation (pCi/L) 15 (0) 3 3 No Erosion of Natural Deposits Uranium (pCi/L) 20 0.43 2 2 No Erosion of Natural Deposits Inorganic Chemicals Aluminum (ppm) 1 0.6 < 0.05 ND - 0.1 No Treatment Residue, Natural Deposits Arsenic (ppb) 10 0.004 3 ND - 7 No Decay of Natural and Man-Made Deposits Fluoride (ppm) 2 1 0.2 0.2 No Runoff or Leaching from Natural Deposits Secondary Standards Aluminum (ppb) 200 600 <50 ND - 95 No Treatment Residue, Natural Deposits Chloride (ppm) 500 n/a 48 47 - 50 No Runoff or Leaching from Natural Deposits Odor (TON) 3 n/a 1 1 No Naturally-Occurring Organic Materials Specific Conductance (μmho) 1,600 n/a 450 440 - 460 No Ions in Water Sulfate (ppm) 500 n/a 32 27 - 36 No Runoff or Leaching from Natural Deposits Total Dissolved Solids (ppm) 1,000 n/a 240 240 No Runoff or Leaching from Natural Deposits Unregulated Contaminants Alkalinity, total (ppm CaCO3) Not Regulated n/a 125 120 - 130 n/a Runoff or Leaching from Natural Deposits Calcium (ppm) Not Regulated n/a 34 34 - 35 n/a Runoff or Leaching from Natural Deposits Hardness, total (ppm CaCO3) Not Regulated n/a 140 140 n/a Runoff or Leaching from Natural Deposits Hardness, total (grains/gal) Not Regulated n/a 8 8 n/a Runoff or Leaching from Natural Deposits Magnesium (ppm) Not Regulated n/a 12 12 - 13 n/a Runoff or Leaching from Natural Deposits pH (pH units) Not Regulated n/a 8 7.9 - 8.1 n/a Acidity, Hydrogen Ions Potassium (ppm) Not Regulated n/a 4 4 n/a Runoff or Leaching from Natural Deposits Sodium (ppm) Not Regulated n/a 38 34 - 41 n/a Runoff or Leaching from Natural Deposits Total Organic Carbon (ppm) TT n/a 3 2 - 3 n/a Various Natural and Man-Made Sources ppb = parts-per-billion; ppm = parts-per-million; ppt = parts-per-trillion; pCi/L = picoCuries per liter; NTU = nephelometric turbidity units; ND = not detected; n/a = not applicable; NR = not required to be tested; < = average is less than the detection limit for reporting purposes; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal; PHG = California Public Health Goal; μmho/cm= micromho per centimeter; NL = Notification Level; TT = Treatment Technique Contaminant is regulated by a secondary standard to maintain aesthetic qualities.

-Turbidity ± Combined Filter Effluent TT Measurements Violation?
-Source Covina Irrigating Company Temple Filtration Plant 1) Highest single turbidity measurement 1 0.29 No Soil Run-Off 2) Percentage of samples less than 0.3 NTU 95% 100% No Soil Run-Off
+Turbidity ± Combined Filter Effluent TΤ Measurements Violation?
+Source Covina Irrigating Company Temple Filtration Plant 1) Highest single turbidity measurement 1 0.08 No Soil Run-Off 2) Percentage of samples less than 0.3 NTU 95% 100% No Soil Run-Off

 Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms.Low turbidity in Metropolitan's and CIC's treated water is a good indicator of effective filtration.
+Filtration is called a "treatment technique" (TT).
+A treatment technique is a required process intended to reduce the level of chemicals in drinking water that are difficult and sometimes impossible to measure directly.